OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/06-reading-a-photoresistor.md

 ### Building the Circuit

-For this circuit we will need the photoresistor and a 10K resistor on a breadboard.
+For this circuit we will need use a photoresistor and a 10K resistor to make a voltage divider on a breadboard.
 We will be using jumper wires for the connections.

+// TODO: diagram and equation for a voltage divider

+Using the equation for the voltage divider, we will be able to determine the resistance of the photoresistor and therefore calculate the light intensity.

+#### What You'll Need

+Prepare the following components from your kit:

+* Omega plugged into Arduino Dock
+* USB Micro-B cable for power
+* Breadboard
+* Jumper wires
+* 1x Photoresistor
+* 1x 10kΩ Resistor

 #### Hooking up the Components